Identifying weak values with intrinsic dynamical properties in Modal theories: Acknowledgements

-\ack The authors are grateful to Alexandre Matzkin for valuable discussions.
-D.P. and X.O acknowledge financial support from Spain's Ministerio de Ciencia, Innovación y Universidades under Grant No. RTI2018-097876-B-C21 (MCIU/AEI/FEDER, UE), the Generalitat de Catalunya and FEDER for the project QUANTUMCAT 001-P-001644, the European Union's Horizon 2020 research and innovation programme under grant agreement No 881603 GrapheneCore3 and under the Marie Skodowska-Curie grant agreement No 765426 (TeraApps).
-G.A. acknowledges financial support from the European Unions Horizon 2020 research and innovation programme under the Marie Skodowska-Curie Grant Agreement No. 752822, the Spanish Ministerio de Economa y Competitividad (Project No. CTQ2016-76423-P), and the Generalitat de Catalunya (Project No. 2017 SGR 348).
+The authors are grateful to Alexandre Matzkin, Albert Sol\'e and Travis Norsen for valuable discussions.
+D.P. and X.O acknowledge financial support from Spain's Ministerio de Ciencia, Innovaci\'on y Universidades under Grant No. RTI2018-097876-B-C21 (MCIU/AEI/FEDER, UE), the Generalitat de Catalunya and FEDER for the project QUANTUMCAT 001-P-001644, the European Union's Horizon 2020 research and innovation programme under grant agreement No 881603 GrapheneCore3 and under the Marie Skodowska-Curie grant agreement No 765426 (TeraApps).
+G.A. acknowledges financial support from the European Unions Horizon 2020 research and innovation programme under the Marie Skodowska-Curie Grant Agreement No. 752822, the Spanish Ministerio de Econom\'ia y Competitividad (Project No. CTQ2016-76423-P), and the Generalitat de Catalunya (Project No. 2017 SGR 348).
 T.A-N. and R.S. have been supported in part by the Academy of Finland through its QFT Center of Excellence Program grant (No. 312298).\\\\